Master's in Counseling vs. Master's in Psychology: Educational Requirements

-Online Master of Arts in Counseling for Mental Health and Wellness
+Master of Arts in School Counseling and Bilingual School Counseling

 Online CACREP Accredited programs | Online MPCAC Accredited programs

-What is the Masters in Counseling?
+What Is a Master’s in Counseling?

-What is the Masters in Psychology?
+What Is a Master’s in Psychology?

 Online Programs to Consider

 CACREP provides students with an updated list of accredited schools on its website.
 Take a look at a few example schools that can be found through your search.

-- Messiah College: Online Masters in Clinical Mental Health Counseling, Marriage, Couple, and Family Counseling, and School Counseling
+- Messiah College: Online Master’s in Clinical Mental Health Counseling, Marriage, Couple, and Family Counseling, and School Counseling

-- North Carolina State University: Online Masters in Clinical Mental Health Counseling, Students Affairs and College Counseling, and School Counseling
+- North Carolina State University: Online Master’s in Clinical Mental Health Counseling, Students Affairs and College Counseling, and School Counseling

-- Arizona State University: Online Masters in Psychology
+- Arizona State University: Online Master’s in Psychology

-- Purdue University: Online Masters in Psychology — Applied Behavior Analysis, Addictions, Forensic, and I/O Specializations Available
+- Purdue University: Online Master’s in Psychology — Applied Behavior Analysis, Addictions, Forensic, and I/O Specializations Available

 Classes to Take

-- Intro to Counseling: Students enrolled in counseling programs may begin their experience with a course that outline the history and development of this field at the start of their classes.
+- Intro to Counseling: Students enrolled in counseling programs may begin their experience with a course that outlines the history and development of this field at the start of their classes.
 This course can introduce students to the general mission of this field, as well as founding professionals that aided in its growth.